What OAuth 2.0 with PKCE is

 Go to app.cativa.digital/admin/developers, OAuth Apps tab, click Create app.Save the returned

 client_id and client_secret.
-The secret is shown only once — store it carefully.Configure the redirect URI
+The secret is shown only once, store it carefully in a credentials vault.2

 In the same modal, add your redirect URI (e.g.